-Backpackers & budget travelers can expect to spend around HKD300 to HKD800 daily per person.
+Travelers on a backpacker budget can expect to spend around HKD300 to HKD800 daily per person.
 Mid-range travel expenses should cost from HKD800 to HKD1,800.
 Prepare to spend at least HKD1,800 daily to enjoy the best in top-end / luxury travel in Hong Kong.

-Hotel/hostel — Accommodations in Hong Kong is generally more expensive than most countries in Asia.
+Accommodations — Hotels & hostels in Hong Kong are generally more expensive than most countries in Asia.
 It has one of the World’s most compact city centers.
 So, this is to be expected.
 A dorm bed in a backpacker hostel or guesthouse starts at HKD160 per night.
 A room for two in a budget hotel would set you back HKD400 to HKD600 per night.
 Most mid-range hotels offer rooms around HKD800 to HKD1,200 per night.
-If you are staying in a luxury hotel or resort, room prices usually start at HKD1,200 (& up) per night.
+If you are staying in a luxury hotel or resort, room prices usually start at HKD1,200 per night.

 Up to 80% OFF Hong Kong hotels & hostels.
 See the cheapest rates by sorting the results by price, from lowest to highest.
 Make sure to read guest reviews before booking.

 Sights & tours — Admission fees may take up a huge chunk of your expenses if you plan on visiting many themed attractions, rides, and museums.
 Attraction tickets may be priced anywhere between HKD80~ to HKD500~ per person.

 Up to 60% OFF Hong Kong tours, attractions & packages.
 Save money, time & enjoy cashless convenience by prebooking your ticket online.

 Food & drinks — Prepare to spend around HKD90 per day on a backpacker budget or HKD200 per day & up if you want to dine on casual restaurants.